 To solve the longitude problem, Harrison would have to devise a portable clock which kept time to within three seconds a day – far more accurate than even the best watches of the time.

 The animation (© NMM) illustrates how the linked balance mechanism works.
 It ensures that any change in motion which affects one of the balances is compensated for by the same effect on the other balance.

 H1 was brought to London in 1735 and displayed to the scientific community.
-Harrison was beseiged by requests from both scientists and socialites to see the timekeeper.
+Harrison was besieged by requests to see his timekeeper.

 Larger and heavier than H1, H2 is of fundamentally the same design as H1.
 Harrison began work on H2 in 1737 but in 1740 realised its design was wrong.
 The bar balances did not always counter the motion of a ship, a deficiency that could be corrected if the balances were circular.

-Harrison requested more money from the Board to work on a third timekeeper.
+Harrison requested more money from the Commissioners to work on a third timekeeper.

 Harrison worked on his third timekeeper from 1740 to 1759.
-After 19 years of labour, it failed to reach the accuracy required by the Board of Longitude.
+After 19 years of labour, it failed to reach the accuracy required by the Longitude Act.